Quantum Monte Carlo study of artificial triangular graphene quantum dots

-In our calculations, trial wave functions were first obtained using TB and mean-field Hubbard(MFH) orbitals, to build a Slater-Jastrow trial wave functions.
-While TB-based trial wave functions are well suited to describe metallic phases, adjustable $U/t$ ratio of MFH method allows for the generation of both liquid-like ($U/t=2$) and localized ($U/t=20$) trial wave functions.
-Further, the trial wave functions were optimized using the VMC method and then fed into the fixed-node diffusion Monte Carlo (DMC) calculations.
-This allowed us to obtain more accurate upper-bound to the many-electron ground state of artificial TGQDs for neutral and gated systems.
-Variational and fixed-node energies of those three types of orbitals are expected to hint us at a possible transition from metallic state to an AF order as a function of $\rho$.
+In our calculations, trial wave functions were first obtained using tight-binding (TB) and self-consistent mean-field Hubbard (MFH) single-particle orbitals, directly modeling finite-sized TGQDs with $N_s=33,\,46,\,61$ lattice sites.
+The Slater-Jastrow trial wave functions were then constructed from these orbitals, each consisting of a single Slater determinant, with the Jastrow factor included as described in Ref.~\cite{qmc_devrim_0}.
+While TB-based trial wave functions are well suited to describe metallic phases, the adjustable $U_t/t$ ratio of the MFH method allows for the generation of both liquid-like ($U_t/t=2$) and localized ($U_t/t=20$) trial wave functions.
+The trial wave functions were optimized using the VMC method and then used as input for the fixed-node diffusion Monte Carlo (DMC) calculations.
+This approach allows us to obtain a more accurate upper bound to the many-electron ground state of artificial TGQDs for neutral and gated systems.
+Variational and fixed-node energies of these three types of orbitals are expected to indicate a possible transition from a metallic state to an antiferromagnetic order as a function of $\rho$.
 In this work, all quantities that do not commute with the Hamiltonian were calculated using an extrapolated estimator, $\langle \hat{O} \rangle = 2\langle \hat{O} \rangle_{DMC} - \langle \hat{O} \rangle_{VMC}$ \cite{qmc_review}.
+In DMC calculations, the time-step was fixed at $\tau=0.05$ after testing for time-step errors.
+We employed a target number of walkers of $\sim 50$ per thread and 110 threads to keep population control error below the statistical error.